Accounts Process Executive

 Share interview questions and help millions of jobseekers 🌟

-Q9.
-What is the formula for Real account
+Q. What is the formula for a Real account?

 The formula for Real account is Opening balance + Total debits - Total credits = Closing balance